MLiserb/up4crypto/Table2024.md

 |   -    |   -    | Bitwise 10 Crypto Index Fund/ |
 | 656    | 1551   | Other |
 | -20.7  | 1184.9 | TOTAL |

+---
+Source: Coinshare blog report only _(The confirmation can be obtained with all the documents.)_